gramineproject/graphene/Documentation/oldwiki/Graphene-Manifest-Syntax.md

 resources for running a Graphene library OS instance.
 A manifest file is a text file, containing entries separated by _line breaks_.
 Each configuration entry consists of a key and a value.
 Whitespaces before/after the key and before/after the value are ignored.
-The value can be written in quotes, indicating that values should be assigned to this string verbatim, or be unquoted.
+The value can be written in quotes, indicating that the value should be assigned to this string verbatim, or be unquoted.
 Each entry must be in the following format:

     [Key][.Key][.Key] = [Value] or [Key][.Key][.Key] = "[Value]"